DyogenIBENS/Agora/doc/HowTo.md

 In [`example/data`](../example/data), the five species named in the [species tree](../example/data/Species.nwk) are `M1`, `M2`, `M3`, `M4`, and `M5`, and the genes files are named [`genes.M1.list.bz2`](../example/data/genes/genes.M1.list.bz2), etc.

+### Orthology Groups

+The _orthologyGroups_ files used by AGORA contain the list of orthology groups present on each (internal) node of the species tree.

+Each line represents one group, as the list of names of genes that it contains, separated by white space.
+The gene names must match the gene lists.

+Each group will be considered as one ancestral gene in the reconstructions.

 ## Running AGORA